Insolvency Resolution Process for Individuals & Partnership Firms

 The meeting once called shall be conducted in accordance with the procedures and provisions as are highlighted in the Code.
 During the course of the convened meeting, the creditors may vide their decision approve, modify or reject the repayment plan as drafted by the resolution professional.

 In the convened meetings creditors shall be eligible to vote in proportion to the voting share as assigned to them.
 The proportion of voting share shall be determined by the resolution professional.
 The secured creditors shall also be eligible to participate and vote in the convened meeting.

 The approval of creditors is a must requirement for carrying on any business on behalf of the debtor.
 In this regard approval of a majority of creditors representing three fourth in value of the creditors that were present in person or via proxy at the convened meeting of the committee of creditors is a mandatory requirement for seeking approval of repayment plan or any subsequent modification in the repayment plan therein.

 Report of Convened Meeting of Creditors

 Once the meeting of creditors has been duly convened for seeking approval of the creditor(s), it shall the duty of the resolution professional to compile a report of the duly convened meeting of the creditors.
-The report as compiled above shall include the minute to minute details of all decisions and discussion that were made during the convened meeting.
+The report as compiled above shall include the minute-to-minute details of all decisions and discussions that were made during the convened meeting.

 Decision of Adjudicating Authority on Repayment Plan